 Making it easy to use should also be a requirement for you and the rest of the HR teams.
 Despite the advancement of AI in recent years, automation is still a tool that is not fully utilised by HR and People teams.
 But when it comes to recognition, you can set up automatic milestone recognition, including birthdays and work anniversaries.
 This means everyone gets some recognition at every milestone, without the need for you and your managers to remember every date.

 Recognition should be tied into an employee’s first day of work.
 All new employees should be educated on how recognition works in your company, and what your company values and expectations are.

 When these are introduced during the onboarding process, you set new hires up for success.
 They will benefit from hearing other recognition stories and observing examples of recognition within the company.
 Most of all, by understanding your company values, they will better understand the desired behaviours that are likely to be rewarded over time.

 9. Fold values and recognition training into induction

-As we navigate these ever-changing times, think about which of these employee recognition best practices will have the biggest impact on your people to build connections, boost morale and improve employee engagement.
-What can you put in place now that will sustain your company culture now and well into the future?
+As we navigate a landscape of disconnection and financial uncertainty, think about which of these employee recognition best practices will have the biggest impact on your people to build connections, boost morale and improve employee engagement.